pgradone/FBN/README.md

 These could be considered as entries in the menu/Navbar

 ## Users
-These are the possible types of users:
+Here are the possible types of users:
 1. Administrators
 	They have all the rights on all users, blog posts, recipes, ingredients etc..
 2. Collaborators